quasarbright/miniclass/README.md

 - Since method bodies get local-expanded and then re-expanded after emission, nested classes can lead to quadratic re-expansions

+The problem is that the expander doesn't trust our local-expanded code and re-expands it.
+Ideally, we could use `syntax-local-expand-expression`, but that function doesn't accept a definition context.
+If a variable binidng was in the context, the expander could not trust that the variable would end up being defined in the emitted code.
+However, if the definition context only contained transformer bindings, their references would all expand away, and thus, the expander could safely substitute the result.
+If the expander were to have this change made, we could replace the `local-expand` with a `syntax-local-expand-expression` when we resume suspensions.
+This would avoid the quadratic re-expansion problem.

 ## bindingspec eager style

 `bs-manual-eager` is like `bs-manual`, but immediately expands expression positions instead of creating suspensions.
 Additionally, rather than purely using syntax parameters for `this`, dynamic parameters are used under the hood to allow eager expansion of syntax parameter references.
 I did this just to see if it was possible.
 No advantages over non-eager that I can think of.

+This method also has potentially quadratic re-expansions, which can be alleviated by the `syntax-local-expand-expression` change in a similar way.

+## using bindingspec

+`bs-auto` uses the bindingspec library.
+It doesn't support local syntax definitions.
+I ended up having to emit syntax definitions for methods to be used as procedures.
+I don't know why this can't just be done with a reference compiler, but it was giving me unbound errors.